 Current processes test configurations and outputs with mathematical difference quality measures and human experts aptly named, ‘golden eyes.’
 The process of relying on humans doesn’t scale for today’s explosion of video consumption.
 The question the industry is asking, “Can we trust computers to the task?”
 Some would argue never, but SSIMWAVE’s SSIMPLUS is out to prove otherwise by narrowing the gap between objective (modeling/predicting/measuring) and subjective (human opinion scores).

 Researchers and the industry have been working on closing this gap (See Advancements) but to get computers close to how humans perceive video and for them to work in real-world environments, the solution better be comprehensive, highly accurate, real-time fast, and pay attention to how and where individuals experience moving pictures.
-The results of this test are proof that future is here with SSIMPLUS.
+The results of this test are proof that future is here with SSIMPLUS and its Viewer Score.